Movatterモバイル変換

 In 2006, All the football clubs from Hadera merged into one club calledHapoel Ironi Eran Hadera,[6] and at the end of the 2007–08 season the club won the South A division of Liga Bet and were promoted back to Liga Alef.

 In the2009–10 season, the club battled for promotion to Liga Leumit and was leading 70% of the season at 1st place.
-However, they did not achieve promotion after finished 3rd place at Liga Alef South division.in next season of2010–11 they changed division to the North, and it was a beginning of bad financial problem, and with small budget they needed to build the club from the beginning. at that season, the manager was Ami Elhadad, one of the players who played for the club in the 1970s. at the end of the season they finished in the 8th place.
+However, they did not achieve promotion after finishing 3rd place at Liga Alef South division.in next season of2010–11 they changed division to the North, and it was a beginning of bad financial problem, and with small budget they needed to build the club from the beginning.
+At that season, the manager was Ami Elhadad, one of the players who played for the club in the 1970s. at the end of the season they finished in the 8th place.

 The2011–12 season was one of their worst seasons, as they finished in the 14th place and had to play-off against Ihud Bnei Maksur from Liga bet.
 Hadera won the relegation play-off 2–1 after goals scored by Momo Nistel andElias Zana. during the season, the club saw changes in the manager position, when Ami Elhadad resigned from the club, and replaced by the youth manager, Yohanan Israelov, who did not finish the season as well, as Itzik Ben Tora managed the club in the last two games.
 In the2012–13 season, Eyal Amar, former player for the club, took over the manager position, after three seasons as the manager of local rivals,F.C.
-Givat Olga. the club started the season well, when showed good games.
-However, at the end of season they finished in the 7th place. manager Eyal Amar left the club and returned to Givat Olga.
+Givat Olga. the club started the season well, when it showed good games.
+However, at the end of the season they finished in 7th place.
+Manager Eyal Amar left the club and returned to Givat Olga.

-In the2013–14 season, the club was managed by Ahmed Wahab as manager and Yosef Mogiliovsky as assistant-manager, and placed 8th after the first round of the league (15 games).
-After Ahmed Wahab left the club with his son, Barkat, due to financial problems, and Kobi Badash left forHapoel Migdal HaEmek, Hadera signed new manager, Ron Keler, which trained the youth section of the club, and finished the season in the 7th place, 6 points short of the promotion play-offs.
+In the2013–14 season, the club was managed by Ahmed Wahab as manager and Yosef Mogiliovsky as assistant manager, and placed 8th after the first round of the league (15 games).
+After Ahmed Wahab left the club with his son, Barkat, due to financial problems, and Kobi Badash left forHapoel Migdal HaEmek, Hadera signed new manager, Ron Keler, which trained the youth section of the club, and finished the season in 7th place, 6 points short of the promotion play-offs.

 In season 2015–16 was talking to take new management of the team but the talks didn't bring anything and Yoav Kobi stillthe owner of the club.
 The team signed new coach past player Momo Nistel that trained before Beitar Pardes Hana with success.